Have you ever wanted to paint beautiful ocean animals with watercolor? What if I told you there’s a simple trick to make them look even more magical?

 - Let it dry completely: Don’t remove the salt until the paint is fully dry to get the best effect.

-Now that you know how salt interacts with watercolor, let's move on to the step-by-step painting process.
+Best practices for using salt in watercolor, let’s move on to the step-by-step painting process.

 Step-by-Step Guide to Painting Ocean Animals

-In this section, I'll guide you through the process of creating a watercolor sea creature, from sketching to adding the final details.
+In this section, the artist guides the process of creating a watercolor sea creature, from sketching to final details.

 Step 1: Sketching the Ocean Animal

-Before applying paint, lightly sketch the outline of your chosen sea creature.
-Whether it's a fish, sea turtle, or jellyfish, keep the lines soft and simple.
+Lightly sketch the outline of the chosen creature—such as a fish, sea turtle, or jellyfish.
+Keep the lines simple and soft.

 Step 2: Painting the First Wash of Color